N9EWO Review :

 part of the set) / Tick Mixed in With Recordings / Version 1.3

-The English version of firmware 1.3 became available for the Degen version in late Jan 2008 via the Yahoo groups 1121 web site (see link above) and ran it through a light testing process.
-First it is supposed to be compatible with Windows Vista (we were unable to validate this or with Windows 7).
+The English version of firmware 1.3 became available for the Degen version in late Jan 2008 and ran it through a light testing process.
+NOTE : It is the ONLY firmware update that is compatible with Windows Vista or Windows 7 (we were able to validate this with Windows 7 and worked fine, 1.1 or 1.2 does NOT).
 In nut shell we were unable to detect any real performance improvements (receiver or MP3 part).
 One minor observation was the main LCD contrast was less touchy to adjust and was lighter in the same adjustment point.
 So for more contrast we had to turn it up a bit.
 But the main bug to our ears was the MP3 player high frequency response was cut back (sounded a bit less clear) in any of the EQ selections.
-We found the old 1.2 firmware to sound better and have reverted back to that version in both test samples.
+We found the old 1.2 firmware to sound better.

 We were also wondering how is the battery life was with the removable MP3 device all by itself (note: back light off).
 So with a fresh charge we got about 2 hours 20 mins on the first go around.
 That jumped to 3 hours 10 mins on the 3rd charge cycle.
 3 hours is what the manual states for operation time, so that was a pleasant surprise indeed.
 This was with 128 kbps files.
 As is the case with ni-cad and ni-mh rechargeable batteries, full battery capacity is not reached until they are cycled a number of times.